walterhiggins/WMPJS/book-outline.md

 In this game there should ideally only be up to 3 teams where each team name is one of the following 3 colors: red, blue, yellow.
 Try to avoid having green and red teams because the colors can be difficult to tell apart for some players.
 Each player's name will appear in the color of their team to make it easier for players to tell who is an opponent and who is on the same team.
 Next we create a variable called *game* which will be used to store the state of the game and will be passed to other functions in the module.

 ### The game loop
 The *loop()* function is called once every second using the *setTimeout()* function and subtracts 1 from the game's duration counter, updates the scoreboard and schedules another call to itself in 1 second.
-If the game's duration counter is 0 it means that time has run out and the game is over in which case the *end()* funciton is called.
+If the game's duration counter is 0 it means that time has run out and the game is over, in which case the *end()* funciton is called.

 ### Scope and functions
 You might be wondering why the *loop()* function is declared inside of the *SnowballFight()* function.
 The *loop()* function must be declared inside of the *SnowballFight()* function because it needs to use the *game* variable.
 Because both the *game* variable and the *loop()* function are declared inside of the *SnowballFight()* function, the *loop()* function can *see* the *game* variable.
 If the *loop()* function was declared *outside* the *SnowballFight()* function, it would not be able to see the *game* variable because variables are *private* to the function in which they're declared.
 Normally we'd declare the function outside of the *SnowballFight()* function and pass the *game* variable as a parameter, except we schedule the call to *loop()* using a *setTimeout()* call.
-There are actually a couple of ways to handle scope and functions in Javascript but I think declaring the *loop()* function inside the *SnowballFight()* function so it can see and work with the *game* variable is the simplest.
+There are actually a couple of ways to handle scope and functions in JavaScript but I think declaring the *loop()* function inside the *SnowballFight()* function so it can see and work with the *game* variable is the simplest.

 ### Listening for snowball hits
 Next we declare a new Event-handling function called *onSnowballHit()* which will be called every time an entity damages another entity.
-The peculiarly named *events.entityDamageByEntity()* function can be used to listen for damage caused to living things in the game.
+The peculiarly-named *events.entityDamageByEntity()* function can be used to listen for damage caused to living things in the game.
 In our case, we're only concerned with damage caused by snowballs thrown by mini-game participants.
 The *getPlayerTeam()* function will return the team a player belongs to.
 If the thrower and damaged player are on different teams then the thrower's team score is increased, otherwise it's decreased.

     if ( throwerTeam != damagedTeam ) {
       game.teamScores[ throwerTeam ]++;